-Collaborative research and development revenues consist of three broad categories: (a) the amortization of upfront license payments on a straight-line basis over the period of our continuing involvement with the third party, (b) milestone payments, and (b) the reimbursement of qualified research expenses by the third party.
-During the last two years, we generated substantially all collaborative research and development revenues from three collaborative agreements related to TRANSDUR-Sufentanil, Remoxy and other specified ORADUR-based oral opioids, and Memryte.
-Due to the signing of the Nycomed agreement related to POSIDUR in November 2006, we recognized collaborative research and development revenue from the amortization of the upfront payment of \$14.0 million received from Nycomed.
+Collaborative research and development revenues consist of three broad categories: (a) the amortization of upfront license payments on a straight-line basis over the period of our continuing involvement with the third party, (b) milestone payments, and (c) the reimbursement of qualified research expenses by the third party.
+Before we signed the collaboration agreement with Nycomed in November 2006, we generated substantially all collaborative research and development revenues from three collaborative agreements related to TRANSDUR-Sufentanil, Remoxy and other specified ORADUR-based oral opioids, and Memryte.
+Due to the signing of the Nycomed agreement related to POSIDUR, we recognized collaborative research and development revenue from the amortization of the upfront payment of \$14.0 million received from Nycomed and during the second quarter of 2007, we recognized \$8.0 million of milestone revenue pursuant to this agreement.
 However, in contrast to our other collaborations, because we and Nycomed jointly control and fund the development of POSIDUR, we do not recognize revenue from the reimbursement of qualified research expenses by Nycomed.
 Rather, research and development expenses incurred by us in conjunction with the Nycomed collaboration and reimbursable by Nycomed are recorded as a reduction in research and development expense.